DoHunLee1/VideoGuide/README.md

-# VideoGuide: IMPROVING VIDEO DIFFUSION MODELS WITHOUT TRAINING THROUGH A TEACHER'S GUIDE
+# VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide

 This repository is the official implementation of [VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide](https://arxiv.org/abs/2410.04364), led by